MultiSafepay/docs/content/integration/checkouts/payment-pages/styling-payment-pages.md

 - To edit saved templates, click the **Edit template** button in the top-left corner.

-- To apply the style from one template to another website in your account, click the **Apply style from** button in the top-right corner.
+- To apply the style from one template to another website under your account, click the **Apply style from** button in the top-right corner.
 Save the template to the relevant website.

 {{< /details >}}